 Making sure that your jewellery is real and that you are paying the right price for a piece of jewellery is a common anxiety for many people.
-Here at Berry’s Jewellers, we have assembled seven special steps that you can undertake to ensure that your new designer piece is Gucci as opposed to Gucki.
+We have assembled seven special steps that you can undertake to ensure that your new designer piece is GUCCI as opposed to Gucki.

 Number One - Question, question, question

 If you think that it is too good to be true, then the chances are that it probably is.
 If you are worried about the seller being reputable, then you should always check the RRP on other sites, just for clarification and ease of mind.
 If the price is at a similar level on other websites, then you can move onto the next step.

 Is it a reputable seller?
 Thousands of people have been caught out online when